DuggyL/frontend-milestone-project-2/README.md

 -   #### First Time Visitor Goals

-    - As a First Time Visitor of the website, I want to easily understand the main purpose of the site and learn more about what types of services it offers.
+    -  As a First Time Visitor of the website, I want to easily understand the main purpose of the site and learn more about Alzheimer’s.

         - Upon entering the site, users are automatically greeted by the main image, which immediately draws Visitors eyes to the page
-        - Easily readable navigation bar allow Visitor to navigate up and down the page with ease.
+        - Easily readable navigation bar
         - Each section has been layout carefully to increase readability, easy for the eyes to follow.

     -  As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         - The site has been designed to be fluid to read.
 At the top of each page there is a fixed navigation bar, each link describes what section they will end up at clearly.
-        - At the footer of the page, Chef Dicson logo allows the user to transfer back to the top of the page.
-        - On the Contact Us footer, after a form response is submitted.
-It will not interfere with the Visitor page.

-    -  As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to determine how trusted and known he is.
+    -  As a First Time Visitor, I want to play fun & engaging memory game.
+I want the game to be easy to navigate UI and maybe play a few more rounds.

-        - Once the new visitor has read the testimonials.
-It will give them the confidence to hire Chef Dicson.
-        - The user can also scroll to the footer of the page to locate contact details, mobile and social media links or click on "Contact Me" at the navigation bar to send Visitor directly to the footer when contact details are kept.
+        -

-    -  As a First Time Visitor, I want to find information about private chef services
+    -  As a First Time Visitor, I want to find the best way to find more Alzheimer base information, research and charities.

-        - The user can also scroll to the middle of the page below about me, or click on "Private Chef" at the navigation bar to send Visitor directly to the Private Chef section of the page.
-The visitor will greet by a carousel of delicious dishes, details explain the benefits of hiring a private chef and what to expect when you hire one.
+        -

 -   #### Returning and Frequent Visitor Goals

-    - As a Returning Visitor, I want to find the best way to get in contact with Chef Dicson with any questions I may have.
+    -  As a Returning Visitor, I want to find the best way to find more Alzheimer base information, research and charities.

-        - The Visitor can also scroll to the footer of the page to locate contact details, mobile and social media links or click on "Contact Me" at the navigation bar to send Visitor directly to the footer when contact details are kept.

-        - The Visitor call use Contact Me form to directly contact Chef Dicson.
+        -

 ### Further Testing